 This protection exists regardless of whether or not the country of national origin has its own copyright law.

-This protection is automatic requiring no further action from the copyright holder.
-In other words, no registration of the copyright is necessary and no use of a copyright symbol is necessary to activate the protection.
+This protection is automatic, requiring no further action from the copyright holder.
+So, just like in the US, no registration of the copyright is necessary and no use of a copyright symbol is necessary to activate the protection.